 There are four general causes of nasal congestion, but overlap often exists between these causes.

-During a virus infection, the nose has poor resistance against bacteria.
+During a viral infection, the nose has poor resistance against bacteria.
 This explains why bacterial infections of the nose and sinuses often follow a “cold.”
 When the nasal mucus turns from clear to yellow or green, it usually means that a bacterial infection has taken over and a physician should be consulted.

 Hay fever, rose fever, grass fever, and “summertime colds” are various names for allergic rhinitis.
 Allergy is an exaggerated inflammatory response to a foreign substance (allergen) which causes the stuffy nose.
 Common allergens are pollen, mold, animal dander, or house dust.
-Foods can play a role but is more uncommon.
+Foods can play a role but are more uncommon.
 Pollens cause problems in spring (trees) and summer (grasses) or fall (weeds) whereas house dust and mold may be a year-round problem.
-Ideally the best treatment is avoidance of these substances, but that is impractical in many cases.
+Ideally, the best treatment is an avoidance of these substances, but that is impractical in many cases.

 In the allergic patient, the release of histamine and similar substances results in congestion and excess production of watery nasal mucus.
 Antihistamines help relieve the sneezing and runny nose of allergy.
 Many antihistamines are now available without a prescription.
-The most familiar brands include Benadryl®, Clarinex®, Claritin®, Allegra®, and Zyrtec.® Decongestants, such as Sudafed® shrink congested nasal tissues.
+The most familiar brands include Benadryl®, Clarinex®, Claritin®, Allegra®, and Zyrtec.® Decongestants, such as Sudafed®, shrink congested nasal tissues.
 Combinations of antihistamines with decongestants are also available; for example, Actifed®, Allegra D®, Claritin D®.
 Preparations with the added decongestant have potential side effects and patients should read the package insert.
 This is especially important if the patient suffers from high blood pressure, glaucoma, irregular heartbeat, prostate problems, or is pregnant.

 Allergy shots are the most specific treatment available, and they are highly successful in allergic patients.
 Skin tests or blood tests are used to determine what the patient is allergic to and how bad the allergy is.
 Vials are made based upon these allergy test results and injections are given.
 The strength of the serum in the injections slowly increases and the body forms blocking antibodies which act to “intercept” the allergens when the patient is exposed to these items.
 Some practices also offer drops which can be placed under the tongue at home.
 There are pros and cons of each approach and your doctor can discuss these with you.